ZetaMinusOne/policyguard-net/README.md

 An ASP.NET Core Middleware for [Policy Guard][1]

 ## Description

-[Policy Guard][1] is a security platform that allows you to quickly and easily deploy defense in depth against cross site scripting and other website vulnerabilities, all while following privacy best practices.
+Use this middleware to easily connect to your [Policy Guard][1] API and defend your website from cross site scripting and other website vulnerabilities.

 <!-- ## Table of Contents -->